Skip to content

 Sensitive data such as passwords, credit card numbers, health records, personal information and business secrets require extra protection, particularly if that data falls under privacy laws (EU General Data Protection Regulation GDPR), financial data protection rules such as PCI Data Security Standard (PCI DSS) or other regulations.

-Refer to proactive control C2: Use Cryptography the proper way and its cheatsheets for more context from the OWASP Top 10 Proactive Controls project, and use the list below as suggestions for a checklist that has been tailored for the individual project.
+Refer to proactive control C2: Use Cryptography to Protect Data and its cheatsheets for more context from the OWASP Top 10 Proactive Controls project, and use the list below as suggestions for a checklist that has been tailored for the individual project.

 1. Classify data according to the level of sensitivity